Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Comparison to experiment

 \subsection{Specific jump of Bismuth-based superconductors}

-Certain families of high-temperature superconductors such as TlBaCaCuO and BiSrCaCuO don't exhibit a conventional SHJ at $T_c$ \cite{62}.
-The absence of a sharp jump in specific heat raises questions about the nature of superconductivity in these families and the role of the pseudogap, highlighting the complexity of the cuprate structure and the need for more sophisticated models to explain their thermodynamic properties.
-With the ratio $\rho = \frac{\xi_{\parallel}}{\xi_{\perp}} \sim 30$, BiSrCaCuO, in particular, is a highly anisotropic crystal structure containing layered $CuO_2$ planes in which the superconducting charge carriers are localized.
-In comparison to $YBCO_{7 - \delta}$ where $\rho \sim 5$, the effective number of degrees of freedom in BSCCO is relatively less significant \cite{4}.
-As a consequence, quasi-two-dimensional effects play an important role, and the Cooper pairs decay more rapidly with increasing temperature around $T_c$.
-As discussed in subsection III.D.2, the zero-jump is physically explained by the presence of a partial gap in the electronic density of states at the Fermi level \cite{15}.
-Another explanation is related to the smearing of $T_c$ by sample inhomogeneities and/or the too-small density of states of electrons responsible for superconductivity compared to the density of one-electron excitations associated with a spin-density wave order.
+A zero jump indicates the absence of a direct relationship among the specific heat jump, the density of states, and the transition temperature.
+This observation raises important questions regarding the nature of superconductivity and the role of the pseudogap, underscoring the structural complexity of cuprates and the necessity for more advanced models to account for their thermodynamic properties.
+Such behavior is characteristic of strong-coupling or unconventional superconductors.
+The principal advantage of this model, compared to existing theories for both conventional and unconventional superconductors, is its complete predictability.
+For example, with the ratio $\rho = \frac{\xi_{\parallel}}{\xi_{\perp}} \sim 30$, BiSrCaCuO exhibits a highly anisotropic crystal structure with layered CuO$_2$ planes that localize superconducting charge carriers.
+In contrast, YBCO$_{7 - \delta}$, where $\rho \sim 5$, demonstrates a relatively greater number of effective degrees of freedom than BSCCO.
+Consequently, quasi-two-dimensional effects become significant, and Cooper pairs decay more rapidly as temperature increases near the critical point.
+As discussed in subsection III, the zero-jump can be physically explained by the presence of a partial gap in the electronic density of states at the Fermi level \cite{JLoram}.
+An alternative explanation involves the smearing of the critical temperature due to sample inhomogeneities or a density of states for superconducting electrons that is too small compared to the density of one-electron excitations associated with spin-density wave order \cite{Balatsky}.